melissaran/melissaran.github.io/_portfolio/3cake.markdown

 ---

 A project in the works, not playable yet, but here's some evidence of progress!
-Planned to be a mobie game.
+Planned to be a mobile game.
 Draw icing on cakes, share them with friends, and post GIFs of them on Twitter.

 <div class="img_row">
 	<img class="col one" src="{{ site.baseurl }}/img/cake.gif" alt="" title="screenshot"/>